Matthew 7

 I’m reminded of the true story I read about two well-known preachers of the past.
 One of the men admired the other very greatly and had an opportunity to meet him one day.
 The admired preacher answered the door with a cigar in his mouth.

-Now, what can we learn from these two men?
+What can we learn from these two men?
 Humans are often blind to their own vices.
-Both of these men had a problem; namely, they were not taking care of their bodies as they should.
-Our bodies are not our own; our bodies are the temple of the Holy Spirit Himself, 1 Corinthians 6:19-20.
+Both of these men had a problem, namely, they were not taking care of their bodies as they should, 1 Corinthians 6:19-20.

 We must be good stewards of our physical bodies just as we are of our time and other resources.
 We should take care of our bodies to the best of our ability.